The three systems administered by KPPA are qualified defined benefit plans. A defined benefit plan pays benefits based on a formula.

 - An increase due to overtime work and pay as the result of a state or federal grant, grant pass-through, ora similar program that requires overtime as a condition or necessity of the employer's receipt of the grant;

-- An increase due to overtime work and pay required by a federal or state-declared emergency.
+- An increase due to overtime work and pay required by a federal, state, or local government declared emergency; or

 Benefit Factor